aaltonewmedia/physcomp.newmedia.dog/content/2024/maija-jarviniemi/final-project/index.md

 * A sensor in something wearable detecting movement of the feet for example or hands
 * A projector OR a screen that translates the sensor data to draw the images with my algorithm
 * Similar project:
   {{<youtube mNd5eXS-0k8>}}

 A comment: *This is the hardest option but also quite interesting.
-I might (read: I will) get into trouble with time since I am still a beginner in coding + tinkering with sensors and wearables is an unknown terrain for me.
+I might get into trouble with time since I am still a beginner in coding + tinkering with sensors and wearables is an unknown terrain for me.
 It would most likely develop into a too complex project for now.*

 **Parts and components needed:**